 The billing process is complicated and time-intensive, but ultimately it can provide a sustainable funding source for SBHCs.
 For this reason, it is extremely important that SBHCs actively pursue reimbursement revenue, and that sponsoring organizations provide adequate staffing and expertise for their affiliate SBHCs to effectively bill.

 Fortunately, most community health providers have billing systems in place and can use these systems to support their SBHCs in securing reimbursement.
 For SBHCs that are run by other organizations, including school districts, setting up billing systems may require an up-front investment, but will prove to be financially “worth it.”
+For more information on the programs that school districts can bill and how they can do it, see our Education Funding webpage.

 Third Party Billing: A Manual for California’s School Health Centers